Is Canada using science or not for decision-making?

 However, the next part of this question should be, will it impact Canadian food production negatively or positively?

-Unfortunately, Dr. Nemer’s response as the science advisor for Canada did not allow us to get as far as a second tier of questioning.
+Unfortunately, Dr. Nemer’s response as the science advisor for Canada did not allow us to proceed to a second tier of questions.

-Her job mandate is: “The Office of the Chief Science Advisor provides advice on issues related to science and government policies that support it.
-This includes advising on ways to ensure that scientific knowledge is considered in public policy decisions and that government science is fully available to the public.”
+Her job mandate is: “The Office of the Chief Science Advisor provides advice on science-related issues and government policies that support it.
+This includes advising that scientific knowledge is considered in public policy decisions and that government science is fully available.”

 Dr. Nemer’s inability to provide a proper science-based response shows a failure to study an apparent relationship between fertilizer and food production.